Persistent Sinusitis Despite Surgery

 Once surgery has been done, it is much easier to do cultures to determine if an unusual bacteria or fungus is involved.
 It is possible to direct the culture into the involved sinuses at the time of endoscopy.
 It is often difficult for many laboratories to find fungi since they are difficult to culture for and grow out.
 In addition, the usual techniques for culturing fungi are often suboptimal, and must be specially modified to allow proper fungal culture.
 In addition, we send specimens to a special fungal lab which is better equipped to determine if there are fungi present.

 Some patients will develop new areas of sinusitis post-surgically which may or may not be able to be visualized on endoscopy and sometimes require repeat CT scans.
-In those cases, oral antibiotics are more likely to be necessary and in some cases surgical revision either done in office or with hospitalization may be necessary.
+In those cases, oral antibiotics are more likely to be necessary and in some cases surgical revision either done in office or with hospitalization may occasionally be necessary.

 In some patients, scar tissue may form after surgery.
 Not all scarring necessarily needs to be removed, however.
 Fastidious post-operative care can typically reduce the incidence of scarring.

 Recurrent nasal polyposis is not uncommon in patients with chronic sinusitis.
-The etiology of nasal polyposis is not clearly established, but it is felt to be related to chronic inflammation.
+The etiology of nasal polyposis is usually not clearly established, but it is felt to be related to chronic inflammation.
 In some cases it is thought to be due to fungal disease.
-In some cases, extensive polyposis may require further surgical revision, although often with good medical management, including oral or nasal steroids, it may be possible to avoid surgical intervention.
+In occasional cases, extensive polyposis may require further surgical revision, although often with good medical management, including oral or nasal steroids, it may be possible to avoid surgical intervention.

 Rarely, it may be necessary to perform a "Lynch" procedure on the ethmoid sinuses.
 This involves making an incision on the side of the nose extending down from the eyebrow in a semi-circle to allow more complete resection of the ethmoid sinuses.
 With the advent of image-guided surgery, it is often possible to avoid this procedure which is more disfiguring than the usual endoscopic surgery